jackshaojiewei/discordbot/README.md

 Once running, the bot will respond to:

 ```
-!chat What’s the difference between sourdough and rye?
+!breadchat What’s the difference between sourdough and rye?
 ```

 or